mb0484/simple_calendar/README.md

 Calendar can be viewed and tested via: https://mb0484.github.io/simple_calendar/

-User can also use form to select and go to certain date.
+User can use form to select and go to certain date.